8 out of 10 statistics are completely made up

 After some digging, I found some more interesting facts from specific studies (better than vaguely referenced ones, right?).
 The University of Tennessee did a study in 2013 that showed only 25% business of businesses fail after one year and 35% fail after two years in business.
 The Bureau of Labor Statistics in the US found that 24% of businesses failed in the first year, and 48% didn’t make it past the second year.
 Industry Canada says 50% of businesses last more than five years (numbers collected from 2002 to 2008).
 Out of 150,000 new businesses, only 7,000 businesses filed for bankruptcy between 2008-2009 (according to CRA).

-Statistics can easily be doctored, made up out of thin air, or even serve as reference articles in massive business publications that didn’t thoroughly fact-check.
+Statistics can easily be doctored, based solely on survivorship bias, made up out of thin air, or even serve as reference articles in massive business publications that didn’t thoroughly fact-check.
 This isn’t a slam against Forbes (who I write for sometimes)—it’s a slam against the way news happens now.

 Think about this the next time you read something that may change your mind about creating something.
 Or next time someone tells you something is a bad idea, will never work, or is ludicrous to try.
 Or the next time someone says that four out of five dentists agree (ok, I can’t see this happening too often).